 What makes a DBQ good?

-Evaluate the two essays using the DBQ rubric on the next two pages.
+Final rate the true consists the DDO with the part true pages Evaluate the two essays using the DBQ rubric on the next two pages.
 Notes:

 AP US HISTORY: GENERIC RUBRIC FOR DBQ RESPONSES

 The list of characteristics following the grades apply to both free response essays and DBQs and indicate what student essays need to contain in order to score in a particular category.
 In addition, DBQ essays must incorporate document analysis and substantial information that is not contained in the documents (outside information).